InseeFrLab/onyxia-api/README.md

 helm install inseefrlab/onyxia
 ```

-Note that this installs both the [API](https://github.com/InseeFrLab/onyxia-api) and the [UI](https://github.com/inseefrlab/onyxia-ui)
+This will install both the [API](https://github.com/InseeFrLab/onyxia-api) and the [Web](https://github.com/inseefrlab/onyxia-web) components.

 ## Usage

-Once onyxia is started, browse to http://localhost:8080 to get the OpenAPI documentation.
+Once Onyxia is started, browse to http://localhost:8080 to get the OpenAPI documentation.
-Onyxia-API is primarly made to work with the webapp [Onyxia-UI](https://github.com/inseefrlab/onyxia-ui).
+Onyxia-API is primarly made to work with the webapp [Onyxia-Web](https://github.com/inseefrlab/onyxia-web).
 If you use it in other ways, we would love to hear from you :)

 ## Configuration